-The College of Education's mission of "Teaching, Leading, and Learning in a Democratic Society" underscores our commitment to educating students to be responsible community members.
-By enriching the lives of students, we hope they share their skills to improve their schools, neighborhoods, and communities.
-This page shares ways for you to become involved in the COE community and highlights some of our community-based programs.
+By enriching the lives of students, we hope our Education students share their skills to improve their schools, neighborhoods, and communities.
+This page shares ways for you to become involved in the Education community and highlights some of our community-based programs.

 The GVSU College of Education Alumni Association is active in giving back to the community and the university.
 Alumni meet three times a year at GVSU to talk with students about current trends in education and to review students cover letters and resumes.
 The alumni also volunteer at student move-in, homecoming, Story Time in the Heights, and assist with projects for Community Outreach Week.